PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

         ...

       # Whether or not to provide cluster information, which could potentially contain
-      # very large CA data, to this exec plugin as a part of the KUBERNETES_EXEC_INFO
+      # very large CA data, to this exec plugin as a part of the PlaidCloud_EXEC_INFO
       # environment variable.
       provideClusterInfo: true